alpharez/gatsby-blog/content/blog/systems-of-thinking/systems-of-thinking.md

 ## Consciousness

-We evolved from single purpose animals, to more multi-purpose animals over time by having a second system of thought.
+We evolved from single purpose animals to more multi-purpose animals over time by having a second system of thought.
 This gave us self awareness, the ability to make conscious decisions, etc.

 1) Kahneman, Daniel (2011). *Thinking, Fast and Slow*.
 Farrar, Straus and Giroux